dharm-vashisth/data/readme.md

 Welcome to the **Data Engineering Projects Hub** — a curated collection of mini-projects that explore essential data engineering concepts, tools, and workflows.
 Each project is designed to be standalone and focused, making it easy to dive in, learn, and build practical skills.
+Mostly we will be working with dummy data.

 ---